Thamshavn Line: Rolling stock

 The next order came in 1910 for two new rail cars and in 1916 for two new locomotives from ASEA at 420 kW, with an additional 12 pyrites cars in 1929-31 and 20 during the war.
-The company also bought a used Orenstein & Koppel steam engine from the zink mines in Odda in 1939 and during the war two Germany steam engines were transferred from Deutsche Reichsbahn.
+The company also bought a used Orenstein & Koppel steam engine from the zink mines in Odda Municipality in 1939 and during the war two Germany steam engines were transferred from Deutsche Reichsbahn.

 During and after the war there was used a lot of energy on rebuilding the locomotives that had been sabotaged.
 The three Westinghouse locomotives were rebuilt to two.
 In addition three new locomotives were delivered from Skabo in 1950.
 The last steam engine was retired in 1953.
 In 1952 two diesel shunting engines were delivered from Ruston & Hornsby.

 Three of the original passenger cars delivered to the opening in 1908 are still in use on the heritage railway.
 The last one, nr.
 12, has been regauged and used on the heritage Setesdal Line since the 1970s.
 Some freightcars are still existing, including a dozen ore cars, but none are in serviceable condition.